Shad0wKilleer/EmojiDetector/README.md

    - static/style.css
    - static/script.js

+  # these files are important for functioning of code.

 5. Start the Flask server:
    python app.py

 6. Open your web browser and go to: http://localhost:5000